Filing an application

 Today, the wording is different (A14 CBE), but we can find similarities:

 Any European patent application must be filed in a official languages or, if filed in a other language, translated into one of the official languages, in accordance with the Regulations.

 I think that the position of the EPO would be the same: the principle of the uniqueness of the language of European patent applications would be the rule.

-However, nothing is certain: for example, some assume that if the claims are in a different language, this is not a problem (the claims are not an obligation to obtain a filing date).
+However, this uniqueness is only for description: if the claims are in a different language, this does not pose any concerns (AX 9.2.2 Guidelines, the claims not being an obligation to obtain a filing date).

 Contrary to popular belief, it is possible for the plaintiff, the opponent, etc. to use any official language EPO (R3 (1) EPC and Directives A-VII 2) to respond to notifications, to file any part, etc. (except for parts relating to changes in the application, Directives A-VII 1.2).